Student loans during the coronavirus crisis

 - Consider refinancing: With current low interest rates, borrowers may be able to save money by refinancing private student loans.
 Shop around for the best rate if you’re considering this move.
 Refinancing can help you save a substantial amount of money if you can shave a percentage point or two off your current interest rate.
 It can also help if the new lender offers more flexible hardship options than your current lender.

-Keep in mind that enrolling in plans that suspend or lower payments ultimately extends the life of the loan, which costs you more in interest overall.
-If you can afford to keep making payments as scheduled, it may be in your best interest to do so.
+Enrolling in plans that suspend or lower payments ultimately extends the life of the loan, which costs you more in interest overall.
+If you can afford to keep making payments as scheduled, it may be in your best interest.

 Private student loan lenders offering relief

-Below is a list of private lenders that are offering some kind of relief to borrowers as of Jan.
+Below is a list of private lenders offering some relief to borrowers as of Jan.
 19, 2022.
 If your lender is not listed here, we recommend checking your lender’s website or reaching out by phone.

-- Citizens Bank says that private student loan borrowers can call the bank at 866-259-3767 to get information about their options.
+- Citizens Bank says private student loan borrowers can call the bank at 866-259-3767 for information about their options.

 - College Ave says that borrowers may be eligible for its forbearance program.
-To see if you’re eligible to apply, call College Ave at 844-803-0736.
+To see if you’re eligible, call College Ave at 844-803-0736.
 It is not able to process requests via email or chat.

 - Discover private student loan borrowers can call the bank at 800-788-3368 to discuss hardship options.